What are Chinese Card Games?

 What is the History of Chinese Card Games?

 Chinese playing cards, or 纸牌, were one of the first iterations of card games, and some scholars attribute modern elements such as suits and tricks to have originated from China card games’ history.
-Earliest cards were made using wood or bone, and were played during alcoholic drinking sessions.
+The earliest cards were made using wood or bone, and were played during alcoholic drinking sessions.
 These card games were simple, with simple rules stating that whoever drew a marked card would lose.

 Developments then resulted in the money-suited cards, which were based on the local currency at the time, and these 38-card decks were used in trick games similar to modern Rummy.
-Other card variations include the cards with Chinese characters and those with famous protagonists from classic Chinese literature.
+Other card variations include cards with Chinese characters and those with famous protagonists from classic Chinese literature.

-List of most popular Chinese Card Games
+List of Most Popular Chinese Card Games

 One of the most popular Chinese card games, this 2-4 player game is played both casually and competitively in gambling settings.
 A unique aspect of this game is that 2 is the largest card of the game.
-The goal of the game is to play cards from the hand via combinations, such as Pairs, Triples, Flushes or Straights.
+The goal of the game is to play cards from the hand via combinations, such as Pairs, Triples, Flushes, or Straights.
 Other players can counter with the same combination but of a higher value.
 A player wins once they clear their hand.

 The Chinese version of the classic Hearts game.
 The goal of the game is to get as close to 1000 points without exceeding it.
-Points are awarded or deducted from cards, and each have a specific point value.
+Points are awarded or deducted from cards, and each has a specific point value.
 Unlike hearts, the card-passing step is skipped in Gong Zhu.
 The rounds last 15 minutes, and end when all but one player has lost.

 A popular 3-player game in China, having similarities to DaLaoEr.
 Players are dealt 17 cards each and the last 3 cards are placed aside.
 The players then play cards in combinations to earn the win.
-Unlike DaLaoEr, non-poker combinations are used, and it can be handy to have a list at your side.
+Unlike DaLaoEr, non-poker combinations are used, and it can be handy to have a list by your side.
 Jokers are not wild cards in this game, but rather specific winning conditions, letting a combination win against everything else.